marronjo/merkle-airdrop/README.md

 supported tasks:
 - merkle-tree : prints entire tree
+- merkle-leaves : prints all leaves in the tree
 - merkle-root : prints root
 - merkle-proof (index) : prints proof for given number
 - merkle-proofs : prints proofs for all leaves in the tree